Legend of the Female General

 I almost sloth quit several times by this point but I hung on with grim determination.
 Sunk cost fallacy is real, my friend.

 I can't deny our OTP have their swoon-y moments.
-It did drag on a bit too long, nothing new there.
-We finally get a proper confession (drunken ones don't count, apparently) and the skinship blossoms.
-It was rainbow and unicorns for a while, but another problem loomed large, the pacing.
+It did drag on for too long.
+When we finally get THE confession, the skinship blossoms.
+It was rainbow and unicorns for a while, but another problem looms.

-Normally, we would get a final confrontation with the antagonist just in time for the HEA ending.
+Normally, we would get a final confrontation with the antagonist just before the HEA ending.
 In this case, it happened several eps too soon.
 We did get an episode of fan service, and I can't complain.
 There is no way we are going to get 4 eps of fan service.
 I'm not that naïve.

 Sure enough, the show hit us with the angst train.
 To wit, the SML manipulated the King so that he can wed the FL by royal decree, thus sundering our OTP.

 To cut the story short, the FL marched into the palace and told the King this is total BS.
-Think Éowyn in the Return of The King. ;) Instead of sending her to Siberia, he capitulated.
+Think Éowyn from LoTR. ;) Instead of sending her to the salt mine, he capitulated.
 Just.
 Like.
 That.

-Our leads ends up in a de facto arrangement and sworn to forsake all others.
-Geez, that's a win-win for His Majesty, not!
+Our leads simply sworn to forsake all others and carries on.
+Geez, that's a win-win for His Majesty.
 Did we just wasted an episode?

-The ending arrives as predicted.
+The predictable ending arrives.
 I'm not going to spoil it.
 One hint, the show came full circle. ;)

 It pains me to pen this.
 I had high hopes.
 It should be a slam dunk.
-When it is good, it is very watchable.
-The battle scenes are mostly style over substance, but they are impressive!
+When it is good, it is watchable.
+The battle scenes are mostly style over substance, but they are well done.
 The romance is sweet with a decent amount of skinship.
 Acting is decent.
-The sets, costumes and OST are all above average.
-It just needs a good, solid script.
+The sets, costumes and OST are solid.
+It just needs a good script.
 Did no-one proofread it?

 So close, yet so far.
 Peace.